Published: March 8, 2019

 It’s valuable to claim your Google My Business listing so that you can ensure this crucial information is accurate.
-After all, it is easy to frustrate and potentially lose customers if this listing is directing them to an out-of-date address or the wrong phone number.
+After all, it is easy to frustrate and potentially lose customers.
+Especially if this listing is directing them to an out-of-date address or the wrong phone number.

 By claiming your listing, you are able to edit this information and ensure that other elements, like the featured image, are favorable.
 Your Google My Business listing also pulls in reviews.
-You want to ensure that you are monitoring these reviews and responding as necessary.
-If you find yourself lacking reviews or needing more positive reviews, you may want to build a strategy around collecting more.
+You want to ensure that you monitor these reviews and respond as necessary.
+If you find yourself lacking reviews or needing more positive reviews.
+We recommend to build a strategy around collecting more positive reviews.

 Google Posts are short blurbs of content that appear within your Google My Business listing.
 They can be related to events, sales, products or services that you want to emphasize.
 It features about 100-300 characters of copy, an image and a call-to-action.

 Here are a few things to know before your first Google Post:

 - Google Posts are only shown for seven days, at which point they will expire.
 Event posts are the only exception to this, as they can last longer and will expire once the event date has passed.

 - Unfortunately, Google Posts cannot be scheduled or cross-posted to multiple locations.